ericqu/LinearRegressionKit.jl/README.md

 - Type 1 & 2 Sum of squares
 - Squared partial correlation coefficient, squared semi-partial correlation coefficient.
 - PRESS as the sum of square of predicted residuals errors
+- F Value (SAS naming) F Statistic (R naming) is presented with its p-value

 ## List of Statistics about the predicted values:
 - The predicted values